acraven/dockerised-dotnet-core-api/readme.md

 This repository contains a reference Web API constructed using .NET Core.

-`build-and-package-sh` - run a two step process that a) builds and tests the Web and publishes binaries to a volume and b) extracts the volume and builds a lightweight production container.
+`docker-build-and-package-sh` - run a two step process that a) builds and tests the Web and publishes binaries to a volume and b) extracts the volume and builds a lightweight production container.

-`run.sh` - run the packaged container.
+`docker-run.sh` - run the packaged container.

 `local-test.bat` - build and run tests in Windows.